prasunakunasani/AAFCjavaJunitLearning/README.md

 ![Problem-Solution](https://github.com/whereismybaymax/AAFCjavaJunitLearning/blob/master/Notes/Images/2018-04-20%2009_15_07-Dependency%20Injection%20-%20YouTube.png)
 - Problem - Each of our classes require all the adopted dependencies
     - So, to construct each class, need to figure out what dependencies they need and how to instantiate those dependencies
-- Solution - Using a container: The container is a map of dependecies that your class needs with the logic to create those dependencies if they haven't been created yet
+- Solution - Using a container: The container is a map of dependencies that your class needs with the logic to create those dependencies if they haven't been created yet
 ![Container](https://github.com/whereismybaymax/AAFCjavaJunitLearning/blob/master/Notes/Images/2018-04-20%2009_19_33-Dependency%20Injection%20-%20YouTube.png)
-- Everytime you ask for a dependency, the map will figure out which dependency to use and then the container will check to see if it created one of those dependencies already
+- Every time you ask for a dependency, the map will figure out which dependency to use and then the container will check to see if it created one of those dependencies already
     - If it has, it'll just use that one.
     - Else, it'll create the dependency, store it and then return it.
 (Think Spring Container)
 ![Container DI](https://github.com/whereismybaymax/AAFCjavaJunitLearning/blob/master/Notes/Images/2018-04-20%2009_22_29-Dependency%20Injection%20-%20YouTube.png)